KirtiPratihar/GUI_PROJECTS-Python/README.md

    - Examples: grid, pack, place in Tkinter.

 6. **Event Loop**:
    - A loop that waits for events and dispatches them to the appropriate  event handlers.
    - Keeps the GUI responsive.

 7. **Event Handlers**:
    - Functions or methods that respond to specific events (e.g., button clicks).

-8. **Cross-Platform**:
+8. **Cross- Platform**:
    - Many Python GUI frameworks are cross-platform, meaning they work on multiple operating systems (Windows, macOS, Linux).

 9. **Popular Python GUI Frameworks**: